ygnessin/IEEE-Site-Engine/README.md

 A markup language for web CONTENT.
 Should not be used for styling (that's CSS).
 Similarly, HTML styling tags such as `<b>` for bold are a thing of the past and should never be used.
 Our website uses HAML (file extension `.html.haml`), which is really just syntactic sugar over HTML, and nothing more. http://haml.info/about.html

 #####CSS
 For web STYLING.
 Should be kept separate from content (HTML).
 In-line CSS is bad practice, instead it should be in separate stylesheet files.
-Our website uses Sass (file extension `.scss`), which is just an extended form of CSS that provides more functionality.
+Our website uses Sass (file extension `.css.scss`), which is just an extended form of CSS that provides more functionality.
 Regular CSS should work as usual. http://sass-lang.com/

 #####Javascript
 A programming language that web browsers can interpret.
 Used for dynamically altering web pages AFTER they're loaded.
 If you've ever been on a webpage and seen it change after the browser already loads it, that's javascript.
 Like CSS, in-line JS is bad practice; it should be kept strictly in separate `.js` files if possible.